RockLikeAmadeus/swe-toolbox/learning-paths/README.md

 - [ ] Physical Books
 - [ ] Audible library
 - [ ] Audible wishlist
-NOTE: I've already gone through the default Wishlist on Amazon.

 When picking up a new resource:
 First decide on the topic you most want to learn next on that path